What is an extended warranty and do I need to buy one?

-If this occurred on or after 17 June 2014 then you are entitled to cancel your extended warranty on the grounds that the trader did not fulfil their disclosure obligations (see the previous question).
+You are entitled to cancel your extended warranty on the grounds that the trader did not fulfil their disclosure obligations.

 You can also complain to the Commerce Commission if you think the trader has not given you accurate and honest information about the extended warranty.
 Although the Commerce Commission cannot act on your behalf, they do investigate if a number of complaints are made about a business in breach of the Fair Trading Act, the Commerce Act or the Credit Contracts and Consumer Finance Act.

 I’ve got an extended warranty, but the retailer says I’ve got to go to the manufacturer first is that right?

 You should check the terms and conditions of your extended warranty to see who is responsible for dealing with your claim, in most cases this will be the retailer or their warrantor partner.